nmghelani/day2day/README.md

 # Day2day

-Just run this webpage and add your today's tasks with timing

-you're good to go
+Just run this webpage, add your today's tasks with timing and you're good to go